jstonge/hello-research-groups/docs/index.md

 When we are lucky, there is a public facing webpage hosted by the group/PI that says, "look, here is my lab".
 This will be the people we define as part of the group, even thoug some loose collaborators might be missing from that page.
 We assume that this approach is a good proxy to get who is on the payroll of the lab, or at least who benefit from being exhibited on the main page of the lab.

+#### The challenges

+ - _Measuring research groups_; their emergence/birth, deaths, composition (role specialization?), and size.
+ - _Measuring the emergence of computational works_
+    - As part of the rise of computational works, _measuring the emergence of F/OSS-driven works_ (aka caring about the intersection of good software-engineering practices and scientific ideals of reproducibility and transparency)
+ - _Putting the two together_: measuring how  computational works impact the 'culture' of research groups.
+By culture, we mean collaboration norms at the moment, but really we would like to know how the rise of of computational works might endanger within- and inter-group diversity.
+That is, does the rise of computational works cause BIPOC researchers to leave academia at a faster rate at various career stage than not?
+    - Why would it be the case?
+      - Social identities involving computers are overly tied to (white) males, which mean that males are most likely (i) to have prior experience with computing and (ii) the intrinsic motivation to dive into the rabbit hole that is to learn computational thinking.
+    - Different ways the replacement of non-computational to computational researchers can happen:
+      1. `Non-computational groups trying to become computational`: in doing so, the composition within the group is changing (aka people in the groups willing to bite the bullett and learn to code are, on average, men).
+      1. `Group selection`: non-computational/qualitative/traditional researchers are being replaced by computational groups via (non-violent) intergroup competition (aka prestige-biased, differential group survival without conflict, differential reproduction, differential migration).
+Group selection dynamics, it might be that non-comp researchers willing to have groups need more resources, and they will offspring more new researchers as output.
+If funding agencies/industry favor quantative science over more qualitative science, it might be good enough to see _computational hysterisis_.

 ## Project philosophy